berkeman/glansigt/_posts/2019-10-30-initialise.markdown

 dpkg-reconfigure locales
 ```

-Why like this?
-Well, the Accelerator is designed to handle in
+-Why?
+Well, the Accelerator is designed to handle in practice any
-practice any character encoding scheme, and in order to guarantee it,
+character encoding scheme, and in order to guarantee it, it has to be
-it has to be tested.
-If the test fails, well, this indicated that the
+tested.
+If the test fails, well, this indicates that the system might
-system might not support all cases that the Accelerator is designed to
+not support all cases that the Accelerator is designed to handle.
-handle.